Skip to Content

 Seasoning swaps

-Skip the ranch packet and use your own blend; dried dill, garlic powder, onion powder, lemon pepper.
+Skip the ranch packet and use your own blend: dried dill, garlic powder, onion powder, lemon pepper.
 Easy.

 If you want some heat, add smoked paprika or a pinch of cayenne.